chryswoods/siremol.org/chryswoods.com/beginning_python/replacing.md

 print(line)
 ```

-The sub function performs a case-sensitive substitution.
+The `replace` function performs a case-sensitive substitution.
 Case-insensitive substitution is a little more complex.
 For starters you will have to use the `re` module again.
 It provides a function called [`sub()`](https://docs.python.org/library/re.html#re.sub) (short for 'substitute') which works in a similar way to `re.search()` except that now there is an extra argument that is the replacement string.
-For example;
+For example:

 ```python
 import re